 - Liven up your children’s offerings by creating a blackberry applesauce by adding blackberry puree to applesauce.

 Master shipping containers, 12 6-oz. clamshells RPC 6409, 6411 Consumer packs Usual retail containers are the 6-oz. clamshell or half-pint.
 Oregon, Texas, California and Washington provide the bulk of supplies with limited acreage on a line from Maine to Michigan.

 Berries with caps attached may be immature.
 Good-quality product will be bright, clean and fresh with good color and plumpness.
 Overripe berries are dull, soft and sometimes leaky – indicated by stained containers.
 Temperature: 32 to 34 F, 0 to 1 C Relative humidity: 90-95% Mist: no Typical shelf life: 2 to 3 days Highly sensitive to freezing injury

 - 18% of consumers say they purchased blackberries in the past year.

-- Consumers making $100,000 or more are the economic demographic most likely to purchase blackberries.
+- Consumers in the South are the most likely to purchase blackberries.

 ft2020_blackberries (555.99 KB)